STUDENTS’ COUNCIL AND CLUBS

 - To serve as the bridge with the Full-time MBA cohort, as well as the School and Graduate Studies Office

-- To work with the Academic Affairs Directorate, in matters relating to curriculum and academic programme
+- To work with the Academic Affairs Representative, in matters relating to curriculum and academic programme

 - To work together with the Students’ Council in enriching and enhancing the MBA experience holistically in areas of professional and personal development for the part-time cohort